gfbio/gcdj_widget/README.md

 1. Set the name of the target container inside a *.html file (div is expected here).
 This container will be populated with a variety of form fields.
 2. Set the url to the serverside componenent that will recieve the submitted form
 3. Implement a post render function to add custom code to the freshly rendered widget.
-E.g. add some logging or add some code to allow requests to your server-side code
+E.g. add some logging or add some code to allow requests to your server-side code.
+In this method you will also have access to all widget elements, since rendering is finished and DOM access is possible now.
+Right now the widgets configuration provides an id for the submit button ("checklist_submit") of the form, to allow custom events.
 4. Choose to validate the json from the form against the "official" GCDJ validation webservice